 What is a motion for extension of time?

-A motion for extension of time (sometimes referred to as a motion for enlargement of time) requests the Court for more time to submit a response or pleading by a specific date.
+A motion for extension of time requests the Court for more time to submit a response by a specific date.
 Generally speaking, if this is your first request, Courts will most likely grant the Motion and give you extra days.

 When to ask for an extension:

 Filing a motion may also toll the time for the deadline.
-For example, if you timely file a motion for an extension of time to respond to a lawsuit (before the 20 days expire), a clerk default will not be entered against you.
+For instance, if you file a motion to extend your time to respond before the 20-day limit, no clerk default will go against you.

 The best practice is to ask the opposing party/counsel for an extension.
 If they agree, you may submit a proposed order to the Judge, and bypass the necessity of having to attend a hearing.

 If the opposing party disagrees with giving you an extension, file a motion.

 What should a motion for extension of time include?

 The motion should give a concise, valid reason for requesting an extension.
 Examples of good cause to seek an extension include: illness/health issues; new counsel needs time to familiarize themselves with the case; pending settlement negotiations; and conflicting trial schedule.

 At the trial level, the party asking for an extension doesn’t nAt the appellate level, however, the person seeking an extension must confer with the other party/counsel on whether they agree to an extension before they can request an extension from the court.